jundalisay/superb/content/en/research/poincare/science/chapter-12b.md

 These equations should conform to the principles of dynamics, and, in particular, to the principle of the conservation of energy, and to that of least action.

-The first of these two principles teaches us that the total energy is constant, and may be divided into 2 parts:—
+The first of these 2 principles teaches us that the total energy is constant, and may be divided into 2 parts:—

 1. Kinetic energy, or vis viva, which depends on the masses of the hypothetical molecules m, and on their velocities.
-This I shall call T.
+This I shall call `T`.
-2. The potential energy which depends only on the co-ordinates of these molecules, and this I shall call U. It is the sum of the energies T and U that is constant.
+2. The potential energy which depends only on the co-ordinates of these molecules, and this I shall call `U`.
+It is the sum of the energies T and U that is constant.

 Now what are we taught by the principle of least action?